AdobeDocs/campaign-web.en/help/v8/landing-pages/create-lp.md

 >abstract="You can define a start date and an end date for your landing page.
 When the page reaches the end of the validity period, the form is no longer available.
 The **Expiration** page is displayed instead."

 >[!CONTEXTUALHELP]
->id="acw_landingpages_primarypage"
+>id="acw_landingpages_preload"
->title="Define the primary page settings"
+>title="Define pre-loading options"
->abstract="The primary page is immediately displayed to the users after they click the link to your landing page, such as from an email or a website."
+>abstract="When the **Pre-fill with the data referenced in the form** option is selected, if the visitor of the landing page matches a profile from the database, the profile's information is automatically preloaded in the form.
+With the **Skip preloading if no ID** option selected, each profile entered will be added to the database after approval of the form."

 >[!CONTEXTUALHELP]
->id="acw_landingpages_subscription"
+>id="acw_landingpages_storage"
->title="Set your subscription landing page"
+>title="Define storage options"
->abstract="A subscription page allows your customers to subscribe to a service."
+>abstract="The preloading section lets you indicate how to find the record to be updated in the database."

 <!--The main steps to create landing pages are as follows: